White supremacist rallies in Va. lead to violence

 Clashes in Charlottesville

-Rescue personnel help injured people after a car ran into a large group of protesters following a white nationalist rally in Charlottesville, Va., Saturday, Aug.
+Rescue personnel help injured people after a driver plowed a car into a large group of protesters following a white nationalist rally in Charlottesville, Va., Saturday, Aug.
 12, 2017.

 Credit: Steve Helber/AP